How Aerosmith Avoided the Sophomore Jinx With ‘Get Your Wings’

 Like a lot of young bands faced with recording their second album, Aerosmith had a relative shortage of material when they entered the studio for Get Your Wings in December of 1973.
 They coped with it using a variety of methods, including reaching back to the past (“Woman of the World” dated from Steven Tyler‘s days with the New York band Chain Reaction), recording a cover (“Train Kept A-Rollin'” was first cut by Tiny Bradshaw in 1951), and partaking in the time-honored tradition of squeezing out one last song in order to pad out a record (“Lord of the Thighs” was the result of a last-minute writing session).

 On paper, it sounds like a patchwork affair, but Get Your Wings holds together.
-In fact, if Aerosmith’s debut laid down the template for the band’s sound, then the follow-up filled it in, with Douglas’ production striking the right balance between polish and grit while augmenting the group with a battery of session ringers, including the Brecker Brothers on horns and guitarists Dick Wagner and Steve Hunter, who were brought in to shore up portions of songs where Joe Perry and/or Brad Whitford were indisposed.
+If Aerosmith’s debut laid down the template for the band’s sound, then the follow-up filled it in, with Douglas’ production striking a balance between polish and grit while augmenting the group with a battery of session ringers, including the Brecker Brothers on horns and guitarists Dick Wagner and Steve Hunter, who were brought in to shore up songs where Joe Perry and/or Brad Whitford were indisposed.

 With all the elements in place, the stage was set for Aerosmith to take the world by storm — and although it might have missed its sales target, Get Your Wings proved prophetically titled: The band started soaring with its third LP, Toys in the Attic, released just over a year later on April 8, 1975, and although the flight hasn’t always been smooth, it’s still going strong.